juspay/todo-app/tutorial/nixify/1_nix_flake.md

 [^2]: `nixpkgs-unstable` branch is named as such because of the frequent updates it receives and doesn't imply that it is unsafe.
 [^3]: `self` refers to the final state of attributes in the `outputs`.
 For example, `self.packages.${system}.default` refers to the attribute after assigning `pkgs.hello` to it.

-Nix Flake uses two different ways to specify the location of an input flake, attribute set representation and URL-like syntax.
-In this post we will be using the latter for the sake of simplicity, to read more about these representations [refer here](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#url-like-syntax).
+When working with Nix Flake, there are two methods to indicate the location of an input flake: the attribute set representation and the URL-like syntax.
+In this blog post, we will utilize the latter approach for the sake of simplicity.
+If you are interested in learning more about these representations, you can find additional information [here](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#url-like-syntax).

-For this example we will use [GNU hello](https://www.gnu.org/software/hello) package from `nixpkgs-unstable`[^2] branch of [`nixpkgs`](https://github.com/NixOS/nixpkgs) repository.
+In this example, we will use [GNU hello](https://www.gnu.org/software/hello) package from [`nixpkgs`](https://github.com/NixOS/nixpkgs) repository's `nixpkgs-unstable`[^2] branch.

 ### Outputs

-- A function that accepts a required parameter `self`[^3] and optionally attributes from `inputs` as parameters (we are using the `nixpkgs` input here).
+- This function requires a mandatory parameter called `self`[^3] and optionally accept attributes from `inputs` as parameters, with nixpkgs being the input used in this case.
 [Refer here](https://nixos.wiki/wiki/Flakes#Output_schema) for a detailed schema of `outputs`.
-- `nixpkgs` in the parameter attrset is the `outputs` of the `flake.nix` located at `nixpkgs.url`.
-If `nixpkgs.flake = false` is set then the parameter will be the source code.
+- The `nixpkgs` parameter within the attrset refers to the `outputs` of the `flake.nix` located at `nixpkgs.url`.
+If `nixpkgs.flake = false` is set, then the parameter will represent the source code.
-- In the `let` block we define two values -- `system` ("aarch64-darwin" here, assuming we are on an ARM mac) and `pkgs` (referring to nixpkgs packages for `system`).
+- Within the `let` block we define two values -- `system` (set as "aarch64-darwin" in this example, assuming we are on an ARM mac) and `pkgs` (referring to nixpkgs packages for `system`).
-  - In our example, as `system` is hardcoded for one system, [forAllSystems](https://zero-to-nix.com/concepts/flakes#system-specificity) can be used to define packages for an array of systems.
+  - In our example, as `system` is hardcoded for a single system, [forAllSystems](https://zero-to-nix.com/concepts/flakes#system-specificity) can be used to define packages for an array of systems.

 #### Packages

-- Attributes in `packages.${system}` points to [derivation](https://nixos.org/manual/nix/stable/language/derivations.html) that can be used to build the package.
+- The attributes in `packages.${system}` indicate the [derivation](https://nixos.org/manual/nix/stable/language/derivations.html) that can be utilized to build the package.
-- `nix build` will build the derivation of the package with the name `default`.
-Run `nix build .#<packageName>` to build the package named "<packageName>".
+- Executing `nix build` will build the derivation of the package with the `default` name.
+Run `nix build .#<packageName>` to build the package named `<packageName>`.

 #### Apps

-- `apps.${system}.<appName>` refers to a flake app that can be run using `nix run`.
-It is attrset containing two keys `type` and `program`.
-The `type` attribute determines how the program should be executed, For example, "shell" for a shell script, "python" for a Python script, or "app" for an executable.
-On the other hand, the `program` attribute is a string that represents the path in the Nix store where the executable is located.
+- The `apps.${system}.<appName>` attribute refers to a flake app that can be exeucted using `nix run`.
+It is attribute set containing two keys `type` and `program`.
+The `type` attribute determines how the program should be executed.
+For instance, "shell" indicates a shell script, "python" indicates a Python script, and "app" indicates an executable.
+On the other hand, the `program` attribute is a string representing the path in the Nix store where the executable is located.
-- `nix run` just takes the `executable` and based on `type` executes the `program` given by `apps.${system}.default`.
-Run `nix run .#<appName>` to run a specific app.
+- `nix run` takes the `executable` and based on `type` executes the `program` given by `apps.${system}.default`.
+Run `nix run .#<appName>` to run the app named `<appName>`.

 #### DevShells

-- This puts you in a development shell with only the packages you need.
+- By utilizing `pkgs.mkShell`, you can configure your development shell to include only the necessary packages.
-- You can define how your shell will look using `pkgs.mkShell`.
-- `pkgs.mkShell` creates a derivation that is evaluated by the command `nix develop`
+- `pkgs.mkShell` generates a derivation that is evaluated when running the `nix develop` command.
-- Derivation given by `devShells.${system}.default` is evaluated by default, you can also define custom `devShell` like `devShells.${system}.mydevShell` and run it using `nix develop .#mydevShell`
+- By default the derivation specified by `devShells.${system}.default` is evaluated.
+However, you also have the flexibility to define a custom development shell, such as `devShells.${system}.mydevShell` and execute it using `nix develop .#mydevShell`

 #### See the flake in action
 [![asciicast](https://asciinema.org/a/zsS2g0RCHv05pxPMv5We2ibj3.svg)](https://asciinema.org/a/zsS2g0RCHv05pxPMv5We2ibj3)

 ## Nixify Haskell package

-We saw how to use `pkgs.hello` from `nixpkgs` in the basic example above, now it is time to define build instructions to build a package for the haskell project `todo-app`.\
+After exploring the usage of `pkgs.hello` from `nixpkgs` in the previous basic example, it is now time to define build instructions for creating a package specific to the Haskell project, `todo-app`.

-Tl;dr Here's the `flake.nix` for this section:
+Tl;dr Here is the `flake.nix` for this section:

 ```nix
 {
   inputs = {